dehydration pictures

 • Chest and Abdominal pain

-• Unconciousness
+• Unconsciousness

-Treatment for Dehydration
+Treatment of Dehydration

-If a person is showing minor symptoms give them plenty of water and let them drink it very slowly, in small sips.
-Electrolytes are also important to replace.
-Electrolytes can be readily had from Gatorade or Pedialite.
-They are also found in salty foods but eating any food while dehydrated will only dehydrate the body more since fluids are required for digestion.
-If Gatorade or Pedialite are not available, slowly replenish the bodies liquids with water and follow that up after symptoms have subsided with a small salty snack or a very light meal.
+If a person is showing minor symptoms of dehydration, give them plenty of water.
+Inform them to drink slowly, in small sips.
+Secondly, begin to replace electrolytes with the drinks mentioned above.
+If the electrolyte rich drinks are not available, slowly replenish the body's liquids with water and follow that up after symptoms have decreased with a small salty snack or a light meal.

 Prevention of Dehydration